โ† back to index

 Putting it together: the functoriality of ADTs

 Every algebraic data type is a nested composition of sums (Either), products (pairs), Const, and Identity.
 Since all of these are functorial, their compositions are too.
-This is why Haskell can auto-derive Functor: the compiler walks the type structure and assembles fmap from bimap, contramap, and the identity.
+Haskell can auto-derive Functor because the compiler walks the type structure and assembles fmap from bimap, contramap, and the identity.
 The only catch: the type parameter must appear in covariant (positive) position.
 If it appears in a function argument (negative position), you need Contravariant or Profunctor instead.

 Scheme